Weekly Spanish practice - how to organize your time

 But also very important is to know that if you have only 5/10 min you can listen to just a bit of one of the audios/podcasts, and that will also make a difference.

-Or you can watch a short film/video with subtitles, this is my short films playlist.
+You can also watch a short film/video with subtitles, this is my short films playlist.

 Remember it's better 5 minutes than no minutes, so keep at it and don't let lack of time demotivate you!